serverfarmer/serverfarmer/README.md

 Manage many different servers for many different customers, where storing passwords etc. in single repository for all customers is not an option?

-Great.
-Me too.
+Server Farmer is the right tool for you.

+# Why Server Farmer?

-Me and my company manage many servers with high-risk confidential data (mostly medical) and simply can't manage them via Puppet/Chef, at least via single Puppet/Chef instance shared between customers.
-And having multiple instances of such software is expensive.
+Me (the original author) and my company manage many servers with high-risk confidential data (mostly medical) and simply can't manage them via Puppet/Chef, at least via single Puppet/Chef instance shared between customers.

+And having multiple instances of such software is way too expensive.
+Server Farmer solves this problem, as it requires only one central server, shared between all your customers.

 Also, Puppet is production ready since 2011, and Chef since 2013.

-Server Farmer was used semi-commercially since 2008, and proving its usefulness, was released in 2015 as open source.
+Server Farmer was open sourced in 2015, however it successfully managed production servers since 2008.

 # Advantages over Puppet, Chef etc.